Juliannax/PCIeSwitch/Driver/Switchtec/Readme.txt

    This has been set in the Makefile, you don't need to execute this script separately.
 6. If your kernel version is 4.14.***, you can run "make 4.14_clean" to clean the built files and unload switchtec and NTB related drivers.

+Notes:
+1. These scripts are suitable for CentOS7.x system.
+If you want to use them on other OS versions, you may do some changes.

 Changes:
 None.